Abacus Data Ontario Poll: Ford PCs lead by 16 despite increase in disapproval of the provincial government’s performance

 ABOUT ABACUS DATA

-We are an innovative, fast-growing public opinion and marketing research consultancy.
 We use the latest technology, sound science, and deep experience to generate top-flight research-based advice to our clients.
 We offer global research capacity with a strong focus on customer service, attention to detail, and exceptional value.

-We were one of the most accurate pollsters conducting research during the 2021 Canadian election following up on our outstanding record in 2019.
+Our record speaks for itself: we were one of the most accurate pollsters conducting research during the 2021 Canadian election following up on our outstanding record in the 2019, 2015, and 2011 federal elections.

 Contact us with any questions.